Changing climate, changing river

 Plus, if one species wanes under increasing temperatures or other climatic stress, its neighbors might fill in the gap it leaves behind.
 The mix of plant species in a diverse community decreases its chances of collapse.

-Habitats great and small
+Supporting wildlife through habitats great and small

 Erratic weather and unpredictable seasonal changes can create timing mismatches for species that depend on each other.